Cut Carbon Emissions by changing your Hot Water Cylinder Timer | Guernsey Electricity

 Heating water between 11pm-5am will reduce your cylinder’s carbon emissions by almost 90%.

-With an average annual energy consumption of 6570 kWh of electricity a year per household*, the specific time you heat your hot water has a huge impact on your carbon footprint.
+With an average annual energy consumption of 6570 kWh of electricity a year per household*, it's less about the amount you use but rather the time you use it that has the biggest impact on your carbon footprint.

 Measured in grams of carbon dioxide (equivalent), we discovered that a direct hot water cylinder used during low-carbon hours (particularly between 11pm and 5am) produces almost 90% less in lifecycle carbon emissions.